 Smudging Ceremony Guidelines

-Smudging is an Aboriginal tradition which involves the burning of sweetgrass, sage and/or cedar.
+Smudging is an Indigenous tradition which involves the burning of sweetgrass, sage, and/or cedar.
 Sage and cedar smudges produce a very strong and distinct aroma but the smoke associated with it is minimal and lasts a very short time.
 Sweetgrass has a very mild aroma and produces less smoke.
 A smudge is burned primarily for purification and to help to create a positive mind set.